amida-tech/blue-button/README.md

 - [blue-button-xml](https://github.com/amida-tech/blue-button-xml) provides XML parsing infrastructure
 - [blue-button-cms](https://github.com/amida-tech/blue-button-cms) provides CMS parsing
 - [blue-button-model](https://github.com/amida-tech/blue-button-model) provides data model schema and validation
-- [blue-button-generate](https://github.com/amida-tech/blue-button-generate) provides generation from JSON
+- [blue-button-generate](https://github.com/amida-tech/blue-button-generate) provides CCDA generation from JSON

-This library is primarily implemented for [node.js](http://nodejs.org) and is available through [npm](https://www.npmjs.org/doc/cli/npm.html).
-A browser version is also available through [bower](http://bower.io/).
+This library is primarily implemented for [node.js](http://nodejs.org) and is available via [npm](https://www.npmjs.org/doc/cli/npm.html).
+A browser version is also available via [bower](http://bower.io/).
 The browser version is created using [browserify](http://browserify.org) and can be used in the same way that you would use it in [node.js](http://nodejs.org).

 ## Usage